AztecProtocol/aztec-packages/docs/docs/developers/contracts/compiling_contracts/how_to_compile_contract.md

   }

   /**
-   * Creates a tx to deploy a new instance of this contract using the specified public key to derive the address.
+   * Creates a tx to deploy a new instance of this contract using the specified public keys hash to derive the address.
    */
   public static deployWithPublicKeysHash(
     publicKeysHash: Fr,